Structured Sober Living: An Effective Solution

 While every structured sober living home varies in its daily routine and expectations for residents, there are a number of common elements that one is likely to find among them all.
 These include but are not limited to:

 Maybe you’re looking into structured sober living as part of an aftercare plan after finishing a residential treatment program.
-Or maybe a structured sober living home seems like the best initial option for recovering from your substance abuse problem.
+Or maybe it seems like the best initial option for recovering from your substance abuse problem.
 No matter what your circumstances, Design for Recovery is happy to tailor its program to your recovery needs.

 At Design for Recovery, we understand that dealing with a substance use disorder isn’t merely about abstinence — it’s about recovering the complete person and giving them a new design for living that actually works.
 Doing so is often the first step, not just to long term sobriety, but to a new approach to career, personal health, and even relationships with family members.
 If you want to learn more about what a day in the life of our structured sober living looks like, give us a call today!